Rodney-Race/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
-The DOM is like an interface for web pages.
+Document Object Model - Browsers representation of a document sent by a server stored in memory.

 2. What is an event?
-Something that will take place after an action is made.
+An interaction between JS and HTML that allows browser manipulation.

 3. What is an event listener?
-A procedure or function in a computer program that waits for an event to occur.
+An action or event that triggers events in the web browser.

 4. Why would we convert a NodeList into an Array?
-So we can use things on an array.
+This allows us to use arrays methods.

 5. What is a component?
 A reusable piece of code.